|Price: $675 (Early Registrant Price of $625 ends one month before the first day of the course)

-Lab activities will cover external and internal vaginal or rectal techniques, both male and female clinicians are encouraged to participate.
-Fascial approaches include a variety of techniques for the abdominal wall, pelvis, hip and lower extremity to include:
+Lab activities will cover external and internal vaginal and rectal techniques, Fascial approaches include a variety of techniques for the abdominal wall, pelvis, hip and lower extremity to include:

--Positional inhibition for trigger points, internal and external
+-Positional inhibition as a modality for shutting off trigger points, internal and external

 The goal of this course is to provide the clinician who is treating women and men with pelvic dysfunction immediate access to a variety of approaches to the myofascial system.
 Throughout the course, clinical reasoning and application will be addressed with emphasis on various presentations of frequently seen in patients with primary or secondary pelvic dysfunction.

 As this course includes extensive lab work, all course attendees should come prepared to participate as both clinician and patient.
 Vaginal and rectal pelvic floor muscle techniques will be taught in labs.
-Pregnant women course attendees may participate in a limited capacity and we strongly recommend that pregnant attendees bring a model as vaginal examination and internal myofascial manual therapy prior to 32 weeks gestation is not the common standard of medical practice.
+Read more about What to Expect During Courses with Internal Lab Work.

 Seminar content is targeted to physical therapists.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Clinical continuing education should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.